 Impure standards also can be used.
-If, for example, a clay standard contains a quartz impurity, the peaks for quartz in the "pure" pattern can be removed electronically using the PeakChopper program that accompanies the RockJock program.
-Its corrected X-ray pattern and integrated intensities then are entered into the Standards sheet as described above.
-The ZnO + quartz spiked clay sample then is run as described above, except that cell Q1 in the Result sheet is set to 0.25 for the ZnO/sample ratio used in the standards [0.25 = 0.6 g ZnO/(2.4 g sample)].
+If, for example, a clay standard contains a quartz impurity, the peaks for quartz in the "pure" pattern of the clay can be removed electronically using the PeakChopper program that accompanies the RockJock program.
+Its corrected X-ray pattern and integrated intensities from this pattern then are entered into the Standards sheet as described above.
+The ZnO + quartz spiked clay standard sample then is run as described above, except that cell C21 in the Input sheet is set to 0.25 for the ZnO/sample ratio used with the mineral standards [0.25 = 0.2 g ZnO/(0.4 g clay + 0.4 g quartz)].
 After the calculation, the amount of quartz in the sample can be read in the Result sheet.
-For example, if the result of the calculation is 48 percent quartz, then the amount of quartz in the original clay sample was 8 percent (48 percent minus the 40 percent quartz added to the clay).
-In solving for the MIFs in equation 1, %M = 32 percent.
+For example, if the result of the calculation is 58 percent quartz, then the amount of quartz in the original clay sample was 8 percent (58 percent minus the 50 percent quartz added to the clay).
+In solving for the MIFs in equation 1, recall that the sample as made up contained only 40% of the standard.
+Thus, %M = 40 - (40)(8)/50 = 33.6, %S = 20, and $I_m$ and $I_s$ can be read in columns Q (for the full pattern MIF) and AA (for the clay region MIF) in the Results sheet.
 Do not use the automatic solutions found in columns U and AE in the Results sheet in this case.
+MIFs for mineral standards that contain impurities also can be calculated automatically by filling in the red cells in BA1:BB12 of the Results sheet.
 Other impurities can be handled in a similar manner.
-Be sure to return cell Q1 in the Result sheet to its original value [0.111 = g ZnO/(g sample) for a normal sample preparation] before running more samples.
+Be sure to return cell C21 in the Input sheet to its original value [0.111 = g ZnO/(g sample) for a normal sample preparation] before running more samples.